ndekwe/terraform/README.md

 # Using Terraform to provision a distributed and highly available infrastructure on AWS
-This repository holds codes used to provision a distributed and highly available infrastructure on AWS.
+This repository holds codes used to provision a distributed and highly available infrastructure on AWS, via Terraform.
 ![alt text](images/img1.jpg)

-The following steps have been executed on Ubuntu Operating System.
+The following steps have been executed on Ubuntu Operating System, release 16.04.

 ## Prerequisites
 Having an AWS account and the corresponding access and secret keys.